Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 Overall Verdict

 The LifeStraw 7-cup water filter pitcher features an excellent system of filters that passed our chlorine reduction and taste and smell tests with flying colors.
-Its design is not only elegant, but also more secure and sturdy than any other we’ve tested thus far, and we’ve tested a dozen of these.
+Its design is not only elegant, but also more secure and sturdy than any other we’ve tested thus far, and we’ve tested a dozen water pitcher filters.

-Unfortunately, all of that was not enough to bring the pitcher to the top of the lot.
-Its outstandingly slow flow rate coupled with the small capacity means the pitcher can only practically serve one person at a time.
+Unfortunately, this was not enough to take the pitcher to the top of our list.
+Its outstandingly slow flow rate coupled with the small capacity means the pitcher is only good for single person use.
 The reservoir and filters are also tricky to work with during replacement, while its silicone parts require thorough, frequent cleaning manually.
 That being said, it’s still only a filter pitcher and one does not have to be a rocket scientist to use it.

-This LifeStraw pitcher can be a great choice as a personal filter pitcher if pure water is your priority and you don’t mind some small inconveniences to get it.
+This LifeStraw pitcher can be a great choice as a personal filter pitcher if pure water is your priority and you don’t mind a few small inconveniences.

 Things We Like